|Mon 24/4||Tue 25/4||Wed 26/4|

 The following airports link this resort to other parts of the world:

-While many people do use the public transport listed above they can sometimes be time consuming like some train journeys from airports not listed above may take up a long time to reach the resort.
+While many people do use the public transport listed above they can sometimes be time consuming like some train journeys may take up a long time to reach the resort.
 You are much better off booking an airport transfer from the airport where you land especially if you are travelling as a group.
 You will benefit from a shorter journey time and a direct route.
 You also get the added bonus of travelling in comfort, and of a guaranteed journey that is pre-booked.
 Airport transfers are also the most cost-effective method of getting to this beautiful ski resort.